Jay-Idrees/The-Weather-Dashboard-API-JQUERY/readme.md

 - Capturing the text typed by the user about city name using JQUERY click events

-- Dynamically creating city buttons based on user search history
+- Dynamically creating city buttons using JQUERY based on user search history and local storage

 - Using local storage to store history of the cities searched by the user